Actify

 Weekly Playlist Swap

-Every Monday, someone on the team shares a playlist — their work music, a mood-based selection, or a genre they love.
-Others listen throughout the week and react in the thread.
-It's asynchronous, timezone-proof, and reveals personality in a way that work tasks never will.
-By month 3, you'll have a library of team playlists that become shared references.
+Every Monday, someone shares a playlist — work music, a mood-based pick, or a genre they love.
+Others listen and react throughout the week.
+Async, timezone-proof, and it reveals personality in a way tasks never will.
+By month 3 you'll have a library of team playlists that become real shared references.

 5 min to shareAny sizeFree